 Martha "Jane" (Minard) Manbeck was born on Feb.
 22, 1852 near New Rumley, Harrison County, OH, the daughter of Jacob and Mary Ann (Kimmel) Minerd.

-Martha married Daniel Manbeck (1851-1938) on Jan.
-8, 1880.
-She was age 27, and he 28, at the time.
+On Jan.
+8, 1880, when she was was age 27, and he 28, Martha was joined in the bonds of wedlock with Daniel Manbeck (1851-1938).
 Rev. E.J.
-Collins, a minister of the divine word, (VDM) performed the nuptials in Harrison County.
+Collins, a minister of the divine word (VDM), performed the nuptials in Harrison County.

-They had seven children – Charles E. Manbeck, Flossie Elberta Slates, Gertrude G. Manbeck, Ila Laura Manbeck, Jesse Sheldon Manbeck Sr., Emmett E. "Preach" Manbeck and Leona Manbeck.
+Martha and Daniel went on to bear seven more offspring of their own – Charles E. Manbeck, Flossie Elberta Slates, Gertrude G. Manbeck, Ila Laura Manbeck, Jesse Sheldon Manbeck Sr., Emmet E. "Preach" Manbeck and Leona Manbeck.

 The federal census enumeration of 1900 shows the family residing near New Rumley, where Daniel was a day laborer and farmer.